DreamExposure/NovaLib/README.md

            <version>VERSION</version>
        </dependency>
     ```
-2. Use the JavaDoc provided here: LINK COMING SOON
+2. Use the JavaDoc provided here: https://docs.novamaday.com/plugins/novalib/

 3. And now you can start using NG in your plugin.
 Just check the Javadoc and wiki for further help.